 You’re at risk if you do any of the following:

-- You store passwords in email so they’re easy to look up [very convenient — especially for the people who break into your email account, which was easy because you use weak passwords].
+- You store passwords in email so they’re easy to look up.
+This is very convenient — especially for the people who break into your email account, which was easy because you use weak passwords.

-- You store passwords in notes or address book entries on your phone or computer [this is also very convenient — especially for the people who find or steal your phone or laptop].
+- You store passwords in a notes app or in address book entries on your phone or computer.
+This is also very convenient — especially for the people who find or steal your phone or laptop.

-- Your phone only has a 4- or 6-digit PIN (instead of a longer, alphanumeric code) that anyone around you — especially children — can trivially shoulder-surf any time you enter it.
-[If this is you, know that even a 6-digit code is much stronger than a 4-digit code.]
+- Your phone only has a 4- or 6-digit passcode (instead of a longer, alphanumeric code) that anyone around you — even children — can trivially shoulder-surf any time you enter it.
+Even a 6-digit code is much stronger than a 4-digit code.
+Better yet?
+Use a device with biometric access options like Apple’s Touch ID or Face ID so no one can shoulder-surf you passcode.

-- You have a “basic password” (that’s “strong enough”), and you use site-specific variations for Gmail, Amazon, Facebook, etc. [This is a well-known tactic, easily defeated.]
+- You have a “basic password” (that’s “strong enough”), and you use site-specific variations for Gmail, Amazon, Facebook, etc. This is a well-known tactic, easily detected and used against you.

 It’s not that hard to have better password hygiene — but if you don’t, when it’s too late — it’s really too late.